secourse2016/mynksh/README.md

   * `JWTSECRET`, the JWT secret key for authentication for the secure APIs, the JWTs can be found in the following directory public>Services so you will need to re-initialize them.
   * `PORT`, port number for application to run on.
   * `MONGODB_URL`, the MongoDB Url for the Database you previously created.
-  * `STRIPE_KEY`, Stripe seceret key which you can get from Stripe website for testing prupose.
+  * `StripeSecret `, Stripe seceret key which you can get from Stripe website for testing prupose.
 5. Make sure your MongoDB connection is alive if not start a MongoDB connection `$ sudo service mongod start`.
 6. Finally now you ready to start your server, So just type `$ npm start`.